Computing at LPL

 The mission of LPL Central Computing Systems (LCS) is to support and enhance LPL’s ability to fulfill its objectives through the application of appropriate communication and computer technology.
 LCS provides network communications between all LPL computers, together with all system administration and support necessary to accomplish this goal.
 LCS is committed to furthering LPL’s research computing efforts to maximize productivity for the largest number of users.

-User requests to LCS personnel can be made orally or by e-mailing Sys.
+User requests to LCS personnel can be made in person or by e-mailing Sys.
 Monitoring of these requests and the actions on these requests helps produce statistics on the real needs in each area, and facilitates reasonable reallocation of human and material resources as needs evolve.
 The goal is to make the system run itself as much as possible.

 Functions of LPL Central Computing Systems (LCS)